 - Incompatible with dual bonded VDSL

 Another worthy entry for this list is another product from NETGEAR, theN600.
-This device boasts of being compatible to even the older ADSL2+ protocols.
+This device boasts of being compatible with even the older ADSL2+ protocols.

 The router also has a maximum transfer speed of 24 Mbps and thus offers excellent N-band range even at an affordable price point.

-The router has a dual band platform built in, with this, it provides consistent and reliable rangle in mid to large sized homes.
+The router has a dual-band platform built in, with this, it provides a consistent and reliable range in mid to large sized homes.
 Because of this, you never need to worry about slower speeds when you’re in the porch or in the backyard.

 Just like the AC1000A, this one comes with an easy access WPS button that allows you to easily connect new devices to your network.
 Having trouble setting up with other modems?
 No need for this one because it has its patented Genie app that guides you throughout the entire process.

 However, we realized that the product cannot support VDSL.
 In addition, it has a low maximum downstream speed compared to the other counterparts.